 });

-Here are structuring a payment instruction on the behalf of Jane Smith.
+Here we are structuring a payment instruction on the behalf of Kylian Mbappé.
 If you’d like to see more about the data models iso20022.js supports, check out the Data Reference page.

 The creditPaymentInitiation object contains the information we need to format and send our XML instruction.
-Our next step is to relay this to Jane’s bank.
+Our next step is to relay this to the recipient’s bank.

 Talk to Us